perstromqvist/bmw-ce04-ha/README.md

 ## Requirements

 - Home Assistant
-- HACS or manual install
+- HACS
-- A BMW CarData Client ID from the BMW CarData portal ([https://bmw-cardata.bmwgroup.com/customer/public/home])
+- A BMW CarData Client ID from the BMW CarData portal (This is the most critical part; if you don't already have a CarData Client ID, follow those instructions on [https://bmw-cardata.bmwgroup.com/customer/public/home](https://github.com/kvanbiesen/bmw-cardata-ha)] first and proceed with this integration afterwards).
 - A BMW Motorrad account with ConnectedRide / cloud sync enabled in the app

 ## Installation via HACS